DanPace725/CFAR-Framework/CONTRIBUTING.md

 # Contributing Guide

-Thank you for your interest in contributing to the Resolution Systems Framework!
+Thank you for your interest in contributing to the CFAR Framework!
 This project uses a dual licensing structure that affects how contributions are handled.

 ## Licensing for Contributors